my-fun-run/my-fun-run.github.io/README.md

  timed run option.
 After choosing the desired race the user will begin their run.
 Users will be able to track their distance, time, and pace for each run.
 This saved data can be used to track their daily, weekly,and monthly progress.
-These stats can also be used to compete against other useres of the app.
+These stats can also be used to compete against other users of the app.
 Runners will choose a skill level; beginner, intermediate, or advanced.
 Based on their skill level choosing their stats will be grouped accordingly and will be ranked based on the distance they ran and their time.
 This will create ranking for users to see where they stand against other app users.
 Also, runners can choose to comment on other user's runs providing further